 - Complete coursework before exam week begins to ensure that all work will be graded prior to the class closing at the end of the term.

-- Take all tests, exams, and Alabama mandated tests at a BCVS testing site.
+- Take all tests, exams, and Alabama mandated tests at a BCVSS testing site.

-- Read and respond to email, text, or other communication from BCVS staff.
+- Read and respond to email, text, or other communication from BCVSS staff.

 - Update contact information.